 Each product will have a file name of the form "id.IMG", where the ID is not to exceed 27 characters, will start with an alphabetic character, and will consist only of alphanumeric characters.
 The file name will be unique across all MARCI data product files.
-For mapping-phase images, the ID will be of the form "MAR"PPPPFNNNNN, where PPPP is a mission phase descriptor, F is the optical assembly used for the image ("V" for visible and "U" for ultraviolet) and NNNNN is the image index within that mission phase.
+For mapping-phase images, the ID will be of the form PPP_NNNNN_TTTT"M"X"00N"BBB"W", where PPP is a mission phase descriptor, NNNNNN is the orbit number, TTTT is the solar longitude at image start (in units of 0.1 degree), X is the filter combination specifier for the image ("U" for ultraviolet and other letters for various combinations of the visible filters, see below), and BBB is the planned sub-spacecraft (west) longitude at ascending or descending equator crossing, whichever is closer to the image center time.
 Case is not significant; under the Unix operating system, the names will be considered to be in all lower-case.